 Here are your options when viewing an individual response:

 - Get to the response by clicking the respondent's name in the response list.
 If the response has been linked to a person, you can also access it via their Profile > Activity Feed's Form Responses panel.

 - Depending on the form's Response Review setting, you can mark the form's status (in the left column under the Linked to name) to Processing, Completed, Accepted, or Rejected.

 - On any field, you can add a note.
 Enter the note, select whether the respondent can see it, and Save.

-- If the form contains any hidden fields, you'll have the option to make entries for those.
+- If the form contains any Office Use Only or Hidden fields, you'll have the option to make entries for those.

 - If any fields require review, see your options in the next section.

 Fields that require review